-The NGTDM represents the transmission, distribution, and pricing of natural gas, subject to end-use demand for natural gas and the availability of domestic natural gas and natural gas traded on the international market.
-The module tracks the flows of natural gas and determines the associated capacity expansion requirements in an aggregate pipeline network, connecting the domestic and foreign supply regions with 12 demand regions.
-The flow of natural gas is determined for both a peak and off-peak period in the year.
+The Natural Gas Transmission and Distribution Module (NGTDM) represents the transmission, distribution, and pricing of natural gas, subject to end use demand for natural gas and the availability of domestic natural gas and natural gas traded on the international market.
+The module tracks the flows of natural gas and determines the associated capacity expansion requirements in an aggregate pipeline network, connecting the domestic and foreign supply regions with 12 U.S. lower 48 demand regions.
+The 12 regions align with the 9 Census divisions, with three subdivided.
+The flow of natural gas is determined for both a peak and off-peak period in the year, assuming a historically based seasonal distribution of natural gas demand.
 Key components of pipeline and distributor tariffs are included in separate pricing algorithms.
+An algorithm is included to project the addition of compressed natural gas retail refueling capability.
+The module also represents foreign sources of natural gas, including pipeline imports and exports to Canada and Mexico, as well as liquefied natural gas imports and exports.
+Exports and re-exports of liquefied natural gas are set exogenously.